-To make a formal complaint or start the process of discussing a matter that may become a complaint, please email in confidence
+To make a formal complaint or start the process of discussing a matter that may become a complaint about something that has happend or about something witnessed in Tennis Central , please email in confidence

 Contact Tim Shannahan, Chief Executive Officer firstname.lastname@example.org for more information.

 Tennis Central Region is an ‘approved agency’ by the New Zealand Police.
 This entitles Tennis Central to request a Police vetting check to be carried out on any individual (with their consent) associated with Tennis Central Region and its activities under the guidelines outlined in Tennis NZ's Police Vetting Policy.
-To contribute to a safe and secure tennis environment, Tennis Central Region requires all coaches who currently operate at the Renouf Tennis Centre, Tennis Central staff along with travelling team coaches or managers who have sole or joint responsibility for children to undergo a Police vetting check every three years.
-Tennis Central can offer Central Clubs and Associations Police vetting checks at a fee of $30+ GST each.
-Tennis Central strongly recommends that clubs and other organisations apply directly to the NZ Police to become an 'Approved Agency' to conduct their own check.s
+To contribute to a safe and secure tennis environment, Tennis Central Region requires all coaches who currently operate at the Renouf Tennis Centre, Tennis Central staff/board along with travelling team coaches or managers who have sole or joint responsibility for children to undergo a Police vetting check every three years.

 Vetting Check Applications: Mel Jansen, Participation Manager email@example.com

 Vetting Check Outcomes: Tim Shannahan, Chief Executive Officer firstname.lastname@example.org